MohammadMawed/Multilingual-RAG-for-ECJ-Judgment-Summarization/README.md

 ### 2. SCaLAR-Inspired Hierarchical RAG

 This system follows a three-stage architecture inspired by hierarchical summarization techniques.
 It includes:

 - Micro-level summarization of chunks
 - Global summary synthesis from micro-summaries
 - Final re-ranking using semantic similarity (Legal-BERT)

 - Notebook: `scalar_multilingual_rag_ecj.ipynb`

-Evaluation
+## Evaluation

-The notebooks include integrated evaluation using:
+The notebooks include integrated evaluation using the following metrics:

-ROUGE-1, ROUGE-2, ROUGE-L for lexical overlap
+- **ROUGE-1**, **ROUGE-2**, **ROUGE-L**: to measure lexical overlap

-BERTScore (F1) for semantic similarity
+- **BERTScore (F1)**: to assess semantic similarity

 Both systems are tested on a sample of ECJ decisions with available reference summaries.

-Usage
+## Usage

 Each notebook is self-contained.
 To run:

-Open the notebook in Jupyter or VS Code.
+1. Open the notebook in Jupyter or VS Code.

-Follow the execution order (each section is labeled).
+2. Follow the execution order (sections are labeled).

-Adjust paths to the document files, models, or output directories as needed.
+3. Adjust paths to document files, models, or output directories as needed.

-Run the final evaluation cells to view metric outputs.
+4. Run the final evaluation cells to view the results.

-Project Context
+## Project Context

-This repository was created as part of the Project Seminar Data Science and Artificial Intelligence 2025 to support multilingual summarization research for ECJ legal texts.
-The project was developed under the supervision of Bianca STEFFES.
+This repository was created as part of the **Project Seminar Data Science and Artificial Intelligence 2025** to support multilingual summarization research for ECJ legal texts.
+The project was developed under the supervision of **Bianca STEFFES**.